 Please note Disney’s Fairy Tale Weddings pricing and packages can change at any time.
-Please contact DFTW directly for current offerings.
+Please check the Disney Weddings website for current pricing and event offerings.

 These brides bucked the norm and still got the wedding they wanted.
 It’s possible!
 Read on and learn …